andrezg98/MusicSourceSep/README.md

 If you want to use the pre-processed datasets tailored to the input of each model, which have been used during this project, you can access to the public folder [Datasets](https://drive.google.com/drive/folders/1IuS0YSDNNGp7i7t-RdARWlmmaOEOPD9k?usp=sharing) in Google Drive (enabled for this purpose).
 ***
 ## How to obtain the trained models
-To use the models trained during this project you can access to the public folder [Models](https://drive.google.com/drive/folders/1hNC4EbaFOCKTVs-DXzoIb1EdoKPf_jH0?usp=sharing) in Google Drive (enabled for this purpose).
+To use the trained models for this project with the _Mask Inference_ model implemented by the [Nussl](https://nussl.github.io/docs/) library, you can access to the public folder [Models](https://drive.google.com/drive/folders/1hNC4EbaFOCKTVs-DXzoIb1EdoKPf_jH0?usp=sharing) in Google Drive (enabled for this purpose).
 ***
 ## Evaluation metrics and results
 ### Overall results: Comparison of models